Spritzmoon/SpritzMoon/README.md

-The SpritzMoon Token (SPRZ) project, totally made in Italy, is a Community-led driven and fairly launched Crypto Token DeFi.
+The SpritzMoon Crypto Token (spritzmoon) project, totally made in Italy, is a Community-led driven and fairly launched Crypto Token DeFi.